Tony Dumas: College career

 Born in Chicago, Illinois, Dumas played collegiately at the University of Missouri-Kansas City (UMKC), whose athletic program is now known as the Kansas City Roos.
 He was the all-time leading scorer in UMKC history upon the completion of his career, with 2,459 career points.
 His senior season, he finished seventh in the NCAA in scoring at 27.0 points per game.
 He is also the only player in Kansas City history to be drafted into the NBA and the first Dallas Maverick to participate in the NBA All-Star Weekend's Dunk-Championship where he finished 6th place.

 In May 2021 with a 3.9 G.P.A.
-Tony returned to The University of Missouri-Kansas City (2021) and completed his Bachelor's Degree in Science with a Minor in Communication Studies.
-Tony also received the UMKC Chancellor's Historically Under-Represented Minority Award and Scholarship at the University of Missouri-Kansas City's Bloch business school and is currently seeking his Executive Masters Degree in Business Administration (MBA).
+Tony returned to The University of Missouri-Kansas City (2021) and completed his bachelor's degree in Science with a Minor in Communication Studies.
+Tony also received the UMKC Chancellor's Historically Under-Represented Minority Award and Scholarship at the University of Missouri-Kansas City's Bloch business school and is currently seeking his Executive master's degree in Business Administration (MBA).
 Tony Dumas is the loving father of Tony George Dumas.

 Professional career

 Dallas Mavericks (1994–1996)

-Dumas was selected by the Dallas Mavericks in the 1st round (19th overall) of the 1994 NBA Draft.
+Dumas was selected by the Dallas Mavericks in the 1st round (19th overall) of the 1994 NBA draft.
 He played four seasons in the NBA, mainly for the Mavericks.
 He did have two brief stints with the Phoenix Suns and Cleveland Cavaliers.
 His best year as a pro came during the 1995–96 season as a member of the Mavericks, appearing in 67 games (12 starts) and averaging 11.6 ppg, including a 39-point effort against the Suns on January 12, 1996.
 In 1995, he appeared in the NBA Slam Dunk Contest, finishing last (6th) after three unsuccessful dunks in the first round.
 After the impressive 1995–1996 season, his play regressed and he wasn't able to return to form after.
 The most he averaged in a season after that was 3.6 points per game, although he did have a season high 15 point game in a 103–84 loss to the Detroit Pistons in the beginning of the 1996–1997 season.

 Phoenix Suns (1996–1997)

-On December 26, 1996 Dumas was traded by the Dallas Mavericks with Jason Kidd and Loren Meyer to the Phoenix Suns for Sam Cassell, Michael Finley, A.C.
+On December 26, 1996, Dumas was traded by the Dallas Mavericks with Jason Kidd and Loren Meyer to the Phoenix Suns for Sam Cassell, Michael Finley, A.C.
 Green and a 1998 2nd round draft pick (Greg Buckner was later selected).
 Dumas was a part of the 1996–1997 Suns team that managed to reach the playoffs.
 Due to injury Dumas played a total of 6 games in that season as the Suns reached the playoffs with a 40 win team and faced the Seattle SuperSonics in the first round.
 Despite being out-talented, the Suns played well in the series and forced the SuperSonics to 5 games before ultimately falling short.
 Dumas didn't receive much playing time in the playoffs however.